Study abroad in Europe, USA, Australia, or Canada

 You may be able to take part in the Parliamentary Placement Scheme, spending six months in the Westminster office of an MP.
-You may also take part in the Manchester Television Placement Scheme, where you spend two days per week undertaking research for a television programme on current politics for Channel M. You are also encouraged to attend seminars throughout the year, which give you the chance to meet with people from the industry.
+You are also encouraged to attend seminars throughout the year, which give you the chance to meet with people from the industry.

 The placements, guest speakers and seminars help you to understand how the industry works and informs your career path after leaving University.